-Food recalls are an inevitable result of the animal factory system and the use of its waste as fertilizer on food
+Food recalls are an inevitable result of the animal factory system and the use of its waste as fertilizer on food crops.

 The federal government makes recalls a part of their food safety objective and are the result of a joint effort between the USDA, FDA, CDC and NIH.
 Each organization has fairly well defined responsibilities in protecting us from contaminated food although at times it seems about as effective as putting up a few sandbags to stop a tsunami.

 The Food Safety and Inspection Service (FSIS) is the public health agency in the U.S. Department of Agriculture responsible for ensuring that the nation's commercial supply of meat, poultry, and egg products is safe, wholesome, and correctly labeled and packaged.

 The mission statement sounds great but the system seems to be broken.
 Food recalls are so commonplace that we hardly even notice them; many of them aren't even publicized.

 The massive peanut salmonella contamination of 2008–2009 alone killed nine and sickened an estimated 22,500 people; only a few weeks later, contaminated frozen cookie dough sent 35 people to the hospital.
 These tragic, inexcusable events point out the fact that something is terribly wrong.

 The FDA is charged with protecting consumers against impure, unsafe, and fraudulently labeled products.
 The FDA, through its Center for Food Safety and Applied Nutrition (CFSAN), regulates foods other than the meat, poultry, and egg products regulated by FSIS.

 FDA is also responsible for the safety of drugs, medical devices, biologics, animal feed and drugs, cosmetics, and radiation emitting devices.

 Did you catch that reference to animal feed in the prior paragraph.
 Yes, the FDA also regulates that can of cat food, bag of dog food, or box of dog treats or snacks in your pantry.